djeada/Testio/README.md

 There are a few planned features and known issues that are being worked on for Testio:

-- [x] Change the timeout parameter from regex based to array.
+- [x] Enhanced Timeout Management: The timeout parameter will be changed from a regex-based approach to an array-based approach, providing a more flexible and intuitive way of managing timeouts.
-- [x] Add frontend generated with Flask templates.
+- [x] Improved User Interface: A frontend generated with Flask templates will be added to make the interface more user-friendly and intuitive.
+This will make it easier for users to interact with Testio and get the results they need.
-- [x] Create a desktop app with a browser that can run the Flask app using the QT framework.
+- [x] Desktop App: A desktop app will be created using the QT framework, which will allow users to run the Flask app in a browser-like environment.
+- [ ] Add support for testing applications written in multiple programming languages.

 ## Contributing
 We welcome contributions to Testio!
 If you would like to contribute, please follow these guidelines: